aprilnovak/nekRSDoc/source/commonly_used_variables.rst

 represents all the :math:`x`-coordinates of the quadrature points, and is stored on the host.
 The same data, but accessible on the device, is ``mesh->o_x``.
-Not all variables and arrays are automatically available on both the host and device, but those that are available are indicated with a :math:`\checkmark` in the "Device-Side Version?" table column.
+Not all variables and arrays are automatically available on both the host and device, but those that are available are indicated with a :math:`\checkmark` in the "Device?" table column.

 Mesh